siongang/Spill-The-Tea/README.md

 # Spill-The-Tea
-Spill The Tea is a discord bot that allows friends and comunities to have fun spilling the beans.
+Spill The Tea is a discord bot that allows friends and comunities have fun spilling the beans.
 It creates a map of "crushes" and indicates whether it is mutual or one sided.
 Hope you have fun using this bot!!